 Beaver dam removal initiatives by the Miramichi Salmon Association (MSA) have shown potential as a tool for salmon conservation.
 Several locations within the watershed have demonstrated improved juvenile counts after dams were notched during critical salmon migrations.
 For example, before 2006, very few salmon fry were found on Betts Mills Brook near Doaktown, NB, despite constructing a fish ladder just upstream from the mouth of the brook at a highway crossing.
 In 2006, a large beaver dam blocking the fish ladder was removed, and an additional 21 dams were notched or removed on the brook.
-This opened more than 50,000 m of spawning habitat for salmon.
-Electrofishing results by DFO and MSA showed salmon fry present in Betts Mills Brook the following year.
+This opened more than 50,000 m2 of spawning habitat for salmon.
+Electrofishing results by the Department of Fisheries and Oceans (DFO) and MSA showed salmon fry present in Betts Mills Brook the following year (Reid, J. 2007).
 In another instance, Big Hole Brook (also near Doaktown) and Porter Brook (near Boiestown) both provide high-quality salmon habitat.
 With the removal of dams on these watercourses, adult salmon were able to access upstream sections, as observed by high densities of salmon fry the following year.